glycerine/sshego/README.md

 many connections as you need will be multiplexed over the same ssh tunnel.

-# granularity of access
+# grain of access

 If you don't trust the other users on the host where your process is running, you can also use sshego to (a) secure a direct TCP connection (see DialConfig.Dial() and the example in cli_test.go; https://github.com/glycerine/sshego/blob/master/cli_test.go#L72);
 or (b) forward via a file-system secured unix-domain sockets.

-The first option (a) would disallow any other process (even under the same user) from using your connection, and the second (b) would disallow any other user from accessing your tunnel, so long as you use the file-system permissions to make the unix-domain socket path inaccessible to others.
+The first option (a) would disallow any other process (even under the same user) from multiplexing your original connection, and the second (b) would disallow any other user from accessing your tunnel, so long as you use the file-system permissions to make the unix-domain socket path inaccessible to others.

+In either case, note that keys are by default stored on disk under the user's $HOME/.ssh folder, so as usual that folder should not be readable by others.
+Using a direct connection as in (a) in no way prevents you from starting another process (from the same executable or another) that reads the same keys and starts its own direct tcp connection.

 # theory of operation